Senior Programs Manager, Vietnam

 - Assists and backstops site leadership in oversight of day to day operations, including site visits by outside visitors, financial reporting and management, staff development, human resource issues, base oversight, and compliance with donor agreements.

-- Provides leadership and professional development opportunities for program management and teams.
+- Provides leadership and professional development opportunities for teams.

 - Maintains organizational and operational policies and procedures of Samaritan's Purse.

-- Presents Samaritan's Purse work to professional, social, and peer groups as required.
+- Delivers presentations to professional, social, and peer groups as required.